cph-dh223/FrontendExsersises/week2/README.md

 #### 2.4 For which scenarios would you use props, and for which would you use state?
 prps if you need to sent values form a parrent to a child component state if all the values are only used in that component

+### Comment
+This is basicaly a strait coppy of the crud-form but with slight diffenreses to conform to the diffenreses in exsersise descirption